A topic from the subject of Biochemistry in Chemistry.

 Carbohydrates have numerous applications in various fields:

-• Food industry: Used as sweeteners, thickeners, and stabilizers.
+• Food industry: Used as sweeteners (sucrose, fructose), thickeners (starch), and stabilizers (pectin).

 • Pharmaceutical industry: Used as drug carriers and excipients.

-• Biotechnology: Used as substrates for enzymes and as biofuel.
+• Biotechnology: Used as substrates for enzymes, in biofuel production (bioethanol from cellulose), and in various biomedical applications.

 Conclusion

 Carbohydrates are essential biomolecules with a wide range of applications.
-This guide has provided a comprehensive overview of carbohydrates, including their basic concepts, types of experiments, data analysis, applications, and conclusion.
+This guide has provided a comprehensive overview of carbohydrates, including their basic concepts, types of experiments, data analysis, and applications.
 Understanding carbohydrates is crucial for various fields of science and technology.

 Carbohydrates in Biochemistry